Chinese Billionaire Convicted in U.N. Bribery Scandal

 The building would host the annual South-South Expo, where countries that identify as a global south — the preferred nomenclature for what was once called third-world nations — would discuss topics of shared concerned concern like climate change, water access and food security.

+“Ng’s journey from a Macau real estate mogul to convicted felon should serve as a cautionary tale to all tempted to follow his path,” he said.
+“If you bring corruption to New York – whether to the State Capitol in Albany or to the halls of the U.N.
+General Assembly – your journey may very well end in a Manhattan federal courtroom, with a unanimous jury announcing your guilt.”

-Prosecutors charged Ng with bribing millions to two ambassadors: Francis Lorenzo, from the Dominican Republic, and the late John Ashe, an Antiguan who once served as president of the U.N.
-General Assembly.
+The reference to the U.N.
+General Assembly calls to mind Ng’s late accused co-conspirator John Ashe, an Antiguan who served as president of that body before he died in a weight-lifting accident before trial.

-Ashe, who died in a weightlifting accident before trial, would never take the stand, but Lorenzo became the key government witness in marathon testimony that stretched longer than a week.
+Ashe would never take the stand, but another diplomat — Francis Lorenzo, from the Dominican Republic — would ultimate serve as the key government witness in marathon testimony that stretched longer than a week.

-Lorenzo testified that Ng paid him $25,000 per month — later raised to $60,000 per month — to serve as president of South-South News, a digital news platform for the developing world.
+Lorenzo testified that Ng paid him $25,000 per month — later raised to $60,000 per month — to serve as president of South-South News, a digital news platform for the developing world that prosecutors depicted as simply a front for Ng.

-Though he lost his job amid criminal prosecution, Lorenzo acted at the time as the deputy permanent representative for the United Nations to the Dominican Republic.
+Though he lost his job amid criminal prosecution, Lorenzo acted at the time as the deputy permanent representative for the United Nations to the Dominican Republic, and , and he pleaded guilty to tax evasion before trial.

+Before and during his trial, Ng has been under house arrest, and he will remain under a tight watch outside of prison for the near future.

+“He is not to leave the apartment, no ifs, ands, or buts,” U.S. District Judge Vernon Broderick warned.